March 21, 2018

 The current range for the Caribou Mountain herd is approximately 2,065,873 in size ha, and overlaps with FMU F26, F23, and the unallocated forest tenure in F10.
 It is estimated that 28% of the Caribou Mountains herd’s range is tenured for forestry, with the majority of harvesting occurring along the southern edge of the caribou range.
 Timber harvested in this area is used to supply a dimension lumber sawmill in High level, an oriented strand board facility near High Level and a dimension lumber sawmill and pellet mill near the town of La Crete.
 AWA believes that industrial scale logging within the Caribou Mountains should not occur within the forest tenures overlapping with the herd’s range.
 With an estimated 35% of habitat remaining undisturbed, AWA believes efforts should be focused on conserving critical habitat for Woodland caribou by maintaining large intact stands of forest within this landscape.

-AWA and a coalition of ENGOs write to the Minister of Natural Resources of Canada to express their concerns over Forest Products Association of Canada’s (FPAC) September’s report claiming their caribou efforts represent leadership on woodland caribou conservation.
+On October 25, AWA and a coalition of ENGOs write to the Minister of Natural Resources of Canada to express their concerns over Forest Products Association of Canada’s (FPAC) September’s report claiming their caribou efforts represent leadership on woodland caribou conservation.
 The letter emphasizes that FPAC’s initiatives are insufficient to ensure the long-term survival of woodland caribou, and do not address the urgent need for comprehensive caribou habitat range protection outlined in the federal boreal caribou Recovery Strategy.
 The coalition urges the minister not to allow FPAC’s ongoing messaging tactics to distract from the substantial work still needed to effectively protect caribou habitat.
 The coalition also asked that the government to continue to work with Indigenous leaders, provinces, territories, scientists, conservation organizations, and companies that recognize the threat of habitat disturbance, to establish protections that satisfy the habitat requirements for self-sustaining caribou populations outlined in the federal Recovery Strategy.

-The Minister of Environment and Climate Change Canada releases the first ever section 63 report under the Species at Risk Act, (SARA), where the Minister found that outside of protected areas, provinces and territories have failed to protect almost all of boreal caribou critical habitat.
+On May 1, the Minister of Environment and Climate Change Canada releases the first ever section 63 report under the Species at Risk Act, (SARA), where the Minister found that outside of protected areas, provinces and territories have failed to protect almost all of boreal caribou critical habitat.
 This marks the first time the federal government has released one of these reports updating the public on at-risk species protection as required by law.
 AWA believes the public has a right to know whether provincial and territorial laws are protecting critical habitat for boreal caribou, and this is an important step toward increasing transparency.

-Alberta’s Environment Minister requests federal funding and more time to complete range plans in a letter to two Canadian federal ministers.
+On March 19, Alberta’s Environment Minister requests federal funding and more time to complete range plans in a letter to two Canadian federal ministers.
 The Minister also states that Alberta is “suspending” consideration of potential Northwest protected areas until socio-economic impacts can be determined.
 These are the same areas that her appointed consultant, now her Deputy Minister, identified in his May 2016 report as having minimal negative economic impacts.

-A letter to Environment and Climate Change Canada’s Minister from six environmental groups seeks assurance that conservation agreements provided for in section 11 of the Species at Risk Act (SARA) will not be misused to mask provincial inaction.
+On March 15, a letter to Environment and Climate Change Canada’s Minister from six environmental groups seeks assurance that conservation agreements provided for in section 11 of the Species at Risk Act (SARA) will not be misused to mask provincial inaction.
 The groups – Alberta Wilderness Association, Canadian Wildlife Federation, David Suzuki Foundation, Ecojustice, Ontario Nature, and Wilderness Committee – ask the federal government to ensure that the provinces do the necessary work to achieve minimum caribou habitat requirements and protect critical habitat.

-The Minister of Environment and Climate Change Canada states that:
+On February 27, the Minister of Environment and Climate Change Canada states that:

 • she is assessing whether critical habitat of boreal caribou is effectively protected by the laws of Alberta;